taniman/profit-trailer-enhancements/README.md

 We know you want PT to be the best.
 Here's your chance to see your feature request implemented.

+## Before posting any request/issue make sure it has not been requested yet!

 # Rules

 1. Create a Realistic/Bot Related Feature Requests on this project (TBD by DEV team)